AdobeDocs/commerce-admin.en/help/catalog/category-create.md

    ![Category content](./assets/category-content.png)<!-- zoom -->

-1. To display a **[!UICONTROL Category Image]** at the top of the page, you can either upload your own image or use an image that already exists in the [Media Storage](../content-design/media-storage.md).
+1. To display a **[!UICONTROL Category Image]** at the top of the page, you can either upload your own image or use an image that exists in the [Media Storage](../content-design/media-storage.md).

    - To upload your own image, click **[!UICONTROL Upload]** and choose the image that you want to represent the category.